-When looking to supercharge your leads, there are many useful tools at your fingertips.
+When looking to supercharge your SaaS lead generation, there are many useful tools at your fingertips.
 Diversifying your arsenal is vital, however.
 Sticking to one particular tactic or not measuring how your progress is a surefire way to hit a slump, but with a little bit of guidance and support from the right marketing agency, it won’t be long before the new clients start flooding in.

-If you’re looking to generate more leads for your SaaS business the inbound way, download the 'Increase Leads & Conversion Rates with an Effective Free Trial Marketing Strategy' eBook below.
+If you’re looking to generate more leads for your SaaS business the inbound way, download the 3 step lead generating blueprint below.